databendlabs/databend/docs/doc/60-contributing/03-rfcs/20221013-iceberg-external-table.md

 ## Reference-level explanation

-A new table engine `ICEBERG`, and options like `ENGINE_OPTION` for engine configuration and `external-location` in DDL will be added.
+A new table engine `ICEBERG`, and options like `ENGINE_OPTIONS` for engine configuration and `external-location` in DDL will be added.

 ### ICEBERG Engine